MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/offline-migration-reference.md

 ### &lt;mappings&gt;

 This element is an optional child of **&lt;offline&gt;**.
-When specified, the **&lt;mappings&gt;** element will override the automatically detected WinPE drive mappings.
-Each child **&lt;path&gt;** element will provide a mapping from one system volume to another.
+When specified, the **&lt;mappings&gt;** element overrides the automatically detected WinPE drive mappings.
+Each child **&lt;path&gt;** element provides a mapping from one system volume to another.
 Additionally, mappings between folders can be provided, since an entire volume can be mounted to a specific folder.

 Syntax: `<mappings>` `</mappings>`